ebzzry/ebzzry.github.io/en/fkd/zsh-tips-2.md

 }
 ```

-Running `z!` will save the contents of the current stack, and restart the shell
+Running `z!` will save the contents of the current stack, and restart the shell:

     % pwd
     /home/ebzzry